 Being a postgraduate researcher is about more than producing a thesis.
 You need to identify and develop the skills needed for your research and future career - whatever direction that may take you.
 The University Graduate School is here to support this process through the Development Needs Analysis, provision of training courses and, for those enrolled, our PGCARMS programme.

-Determining your training needs
+Determining your development needs

-The Development Needs Analysis process supports your skills development, it can help you to reflect on which skills areas to focus on, and when.
+The Development Needs Analysis process supports your skills development; it can help you to reflect on which skills areas to focus on, and when.

-All University Graduate School workshops are always free for our postgraduate researchers.
+- Face-to-face Workshops - view our programme of workshops.
+Workshops are delivered in collaboration with Library Services and other training providers.
+All University Graduate School workshops are free for our postgraduate researchers.

-Event information- our events provide opportunities for you to develop your presentation, public engagement and networking skills, as well as raise your research profile.
+- Events - our events provide opportunities for you to develop your presentation, public engagement and networking skills, as well as raise your research profile.